shelleyolivia/learn-tutorials/network-documentation/polkadot/tutorials/runtime-upgrade.md

 # Prerequisites

-You have very basic knowledge about Rust language and Substrate framework.
+To successfully follow this tutorial, you should have a basic knowledge about the Rust programming language and Polkadot's Substrate framework.

 ## Let's start coding